pragyaai/ndna/_llm/FAQ.md

 Unlike conventional metrics that summarize outputs, nDNA provides internal, causal, layer-resolved signals predictive of behavior.

-## Is neural genomics just a renaming of manifold learning, or does it offer genuinely new mathematical insights into model behavior?
+✶ **Is neural genomics just a renaming of manifold learning, or does it offer genuinely new mathematical insights into model behavior?**

-This question challenges whether neural genomics is substantive or merely repackaging.
+➠ This question challenges whether neural genomics is substantive or merely repackaging.
 While neural genomics draws on manifold learning, it extends it in crucial ways:

 - **Dynamic geometry:** Traditional manifold learning (e.g., Isomap, Laplacian Eigenmaps) gives a static embedding.
 Neural genomics tracks:
   $$